DrAmaze/sofa_surfer/README.md

 * Secure user authentication in both the frontend and the backend using BCrypt.
 * Users can view locations around San Francisco, CA, USA, and identify hosts to facilitate the adventure.
-* Application dynically adapts to display all information in a beautiful way.
+* Application dynamically adapts to display all information in a beautiful way.
 * Search the application for users and locations.
 * Filter hosts by username, email, and other user information to meet the needs of your trip.
 * Users can create, read, update, and destroy bookings with other users.